-There is a rich Roman heritage in this area of France which is reflected in the many ruins which include ampitheatres and arenas in the local towns especially in:
+There is a rich Roman heritage in this area of France which is reflected in the many ruins which include amphitheatres and arenas in the local towns especially in:

-NIMES lies 25km south of Uzès and was once the most important city of Roman Gaul, much of which remains in evidence, in particular its arena, the finest in France and still in use today.
+NIMES lies 25km south of Uzès and was once the most important city of Roman Gaul, much of which remains in evidence, in particular its arena, one of the best preserved in Europe and still in use today.

-ARLES 60km south east of Uzès is the lovely city of Arles.
-Sun kissed and golden is sits on the banks of the Rhone, nestled by the Camargue, infamous for its majestic white horses and bulls.
-Arles is a Roman city much painted by Van Gogh, who lived here for a year.
+ARLES This lovely Roman city, lies 60km south east of Uzès and was much painted by Van Gogh who lived there for a year.
+Sun kissed and golden it is full of Roman sites and a particularly fascinating Van Gogh museum.
+Arles sits on the banks of the Rhone, nestled by the Camargue, infamous for its majestic white horses and bulls.

-AVIGNON Lies 45km east of Uzès.
-Avignon is a stunning, medieval, walled city, most famous for Les Palais des Papes – the home of the Popes for 100 years and the Pont D’Avignon, the tour of both is fascinating!
+AVIGNON The stunning, medieval, walled city is 40 km away.
+Most famous for Les Palais des Papes which was the home of the Popes for 100 years and the Pont D’Avignon.
+A tour of both should not be missed.

-CHATEAUNEUF-DU-PAPE 47km north east of Uzès, Chateuaneuf-du-Pape is France’s first wine appellation its where the wines of the Popes were grown and made!
+CHATEAUNEUF-DU-PAPE 47km north east of Uzès, Chateauneuf-du-Pape is France’s first wine appellation, where the wine for the Popes were cultivated and produced.

-AIGUES MORTES 70km south of Uzès.
-The roots of Aigues Mortes date back to 102AD, this fortified wonder is the most well preserved medieval city in Europe!
-Walk the walled rims of this fortress city and gaze out across the salt flats, salt has been mined here since before the Romans.
+AIGUES-MORTES 70km south of Uzès.
+The roots of Aigues-Mortes date back to 102AD, this fortified wonder is the most well preserved medieval city in Europe.
+Walk the walled rims of this fortress city and gaze out across the salt flats where salt has been mined since before the Romans.
 Tour the factory Saunier de Camargue whose salt is considered the ‘Rolls Royce’ of salts!

-75km south east of Uzès) The Luberon Valley is a beautiful region resplendent with vineyards, olive groves, abundant fruit trees, and from about mid June, endless fields of fragrant lavender.
+75km south east of Uzès is The Luberon Valley.
+A beautiful region resplendent with vineyards, olive groves, abundant fruit trees, and from about mid June, endless fields of fragrant lavender.
 Watch the video of the Luberon Valley here and then explore it’s timeless perched villages yourself, Lacoste & Menerbes, Gordes, Roussillon & Bonnieux and my favorite, Lourmarin not actually perched but quite magical!

-Download the Travel Guide for Lourmarin and the surrounding area of The Luberon, Provence here.
+Download The Travel Guide for Lourmarin & the Luberon here.

 WHERE TO STAY IN UZES

-Renting a property There are many properties available, this option can provide a tiny snapshot of what it is like to actually live here; having more space to relax and shopping in the local stores and markets to cook at home!
-Typically it is more expensive to rent in the town center and parking can be problematic but being able to walk to restaurants and the market makes it worth it.
+Renting a property There are many properties available, renting somewhere to stay can provide a tiny snapshot of what it is like to actually live here; having more space to relax and shopping in the local stores and markets to cook at home.
+Typically it is more expensive to rent in the town center and parking can be problematic but being able to walk to restaurants and the market in my opinion makes it worth it.